imalikov/pine_script_docs/source/faq/Techniques.rst

     plotchar(newPH, "newPH", "•", location.abovebar, offset = -legs)
     plotchar(newPH, "newPH", "▲", location.top)

-.. note:: We use ``not na(pH)`` to detect a new pivot, rather than the more common way of simply relying on the fact that pH will be different from zero or na—so true—when a pivot is found.
-While the common technique will work most of the time, it will not work when a pivot is found at a value of zero, because zero is evaluated as false in a conditional expression.
-Our method is thus more robust, and the recommended way to test for a pivot.
+.. note:: We use ``not na(pH)`` to detect a new pivot, rather than the more familiar way of simply relying on the fact that pH will be different from zero or
+.. note:: na—so true—when a pivot is found.
+While the common technique will work most of the time, it will not work when a pivot is located at a value of zero
+.. note:: because zero is evaluated as false in a conditional expression.
+Our method is thus more robust and recommended to test for a pivot.